Saturday Night Masquerade

 The Saturday Night Masquerade will also be broadcast on the in-house TV channel at the Doubletree Hotel on a short delay from the live event.

-The 2013 Anime North Masquerade has a limit of 70 spaces available.
-All contestants must register at the Masquerade Registration Desk on Friday from 5:00 PM to 9:00 PM, and on Saturday from 10:00 AM to 2:00 PM (times on Friday are tentative).
+The 2014 Anime North Masquerade has a limit of 70 spaces available.
+All contestants must register at the Masquerade Registration Desk on Friday from 5:00 PM to 9:00 PM (tentative), and on Saturday from 10:00 AM to 2:00 PM.
 You must register by 2:00 PM on Saturday in order to be in the competition.
 Please note that due to the entry cap, all slots may be filled before 2:00 PM on Saturday.
-Each day will have a specified number of registration spots, allowing those who cannot make it to the convention until Saturday to still register.
+Each day will have a specified number of registration spots, granting those who cannot make it to the convention until Saturday a chance to still register.

-Green room check-in for entrants begins at 5:00 PM on Saturday upstairs in the Foyer.
-To avoid undue stress on the little ones, young fans can come later - they may check into the green room from 6:30 to 7:00.
+Green room check-in for entrants begins at 5:30 PM on Saturday (tentative) upstairs in the Foyer.
+To avoid undue stress on the little ones, young fans can come later - they may check into the green room from 7:30 to 8:00.

 Judging Divisions and Information

-Thanks to the hard work of the Masquerade Team, and the amazing skill shown by contestants, the Anime North Masquerade has the honour of being officially recognized by the International Costumers' Guild (ICG).
+Thanks to the hard work of the Masquerade Team, and the amazing skill shown by contestants, the Anime North Masquerade has the honour of being officially recognized by the International Costumers' Guild (ICG) as an international-level competition.
 This means that those who win Best in Show at Anime North are of the same standing as a winner of Best in Show at Worldcon and Costume-Con.
 This recognition is a testament to the dedication of our costume community, both those in costume and behind the scenes.
+All others are considered regional-level competitions.

 The Standard Division System, in accordance with the International Costumers' Guild Guidelines, will be used as follows: